-1) Falsely low analyte concentrations (false-negative results), which can be caused by:
+- 1) Falsely low analyte concentrations (false-negative results), which can be caused by: - Small volume spots (i.e. under-filled circles) - Compression of the sample - 2) Falsely high analyte concentrations (false-positive results), which can be caused by: - Layering the blood

-- Small volume spots (i.e. under-filled circles) - Compression of the sample - 2) Falsely high analyte concentrations (false-positive results), which can be caused by: Layering the blood - > Applying the blood to the front and the back of the card
+Applying the blood to the front and the back of the card

 Poor quality blood spots could therefore lead to false-negative and false-positive screening results - this means that babies with a condition might be missed or referred for further tests unnecessarily.
 If poor quality blood spots are received, the newborn screening laboratory will have to request a repeat sample.
 Avoidable repeat samples can cause anxiety for parents, distress to babies and delays in the screening process (for example a baby might miss CF screening because it can only be screened for accurately up to eight weeks of age).
 They are also a waste of healthcare resources (each repeat costs the NHS around £100).
-In some cases, parents may refuse to consent to a repeat - this means that the baby will have incomplete screening.
+In some cases, parents may refuse to consent to a repeat - this means that the baby will have incomplete screening and an opportunity to identify a condition in an effective timeframe to prevent irreversible serious health consequences may be missed.